 Why Beans?
 Seriously, Though.

 Fiber.
 Protein.
 That’s the short answer.
 Black beans are kind of amazing.
 They contribute this incredible density and fudginess to the brownies that you just don’t get with regular flour.
 And let’s not forget the nutritional aspect.
 A regular brownie?
 Delicious, yes.
 But usually, it’s just sugar and refined flour, which means a sugar spike and then a crash.
 These black bean beauties, however, come with a significant amount of dietary fiber and plant-based protein.
-This combination helps to slow down sugar absorption, which means you get that delicious sweetness without the dramatic blood sugar rollercoaster.
+This combination may help slow down sugar absorption, which could mean you get that delicious sweetness without as much of a blood sugar rollercoaster.
 Fiber also helps with, you know, digestive regularity, which is a nice bonus.
 Also, the natural starchiness of the beans contributes to that smooth, almost molten texture that everybody wants in a brownie.
 It’s not just about health; it’s about texture too.

 The Magical Transformation: What You’ll Need